MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-define-an-account-schedule-extension.md

   - "ru-ru"
 ---
 # How to: Define an Account Schedule Extension
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] enables you to define an extension for an account schedule line.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> enables you to define an extension for an account schedule line.
 Extensions are useful if you want to filter the data of your general ledger accounts.

 ### To define an account schedule extension